What’s in your sausage?

 As a kid, everyone is told that things like hot dogs were made up of the parts of the animal no one wants to eat: hooves, lips, and cartilage are ground up into a mysterious meaty paste and stuffed into a tube.

 It’s unappetizing, to say the least, but sausages shouldn’t be mysterious tubes of suspect meat products.

 You deserve to know what’s in your sausage and that you’re getting the best quality product for you and your family.

 A study commissioned by the Canadian Food Inspection Agency in 2017 discovered that 20% of so-called 1-ingredient sausages sampled from grocery stores nation-wide contained meat that was not on the label.

 1 in 5 grocery store hot dogs had off-label ingredients in non-trace amounts.
 That means it’s not just the result of unhygienic meat grinder blades or something falling into the mix by accident.

 - Seven of 27 beef sausages contained pork.

 - One of 38 “pure” pork sausages contained horse meat

 - Five of the 15 turkey sausages contained no turkey — they were 100% chicken.

-The casings may be natural, made from intestines or skin, or they may be made of collagen and cellulose.
+As for the casings, they may be natural – meaning they are made from intestines or skin – or they may be made from collagen and cellulose.